KaDerox/Axo-McLCE-ModLoader/README.md

 ## FAQ
 - Q: Was AI used to create Axo?
-- A: Yes, it was used for bug fixes, code optimization and to speed up its development of it.
-If you're not happy about it, just don't use Axo Loader.
+- A: Yes, it was used for bug fixes, code optimization and to speed up its development.
+Every line of code is understandable to humans.
+If you're not happy about it, you don't have to use Axo Loader.

 ## More about
 I started working on it a bit later than everyone else so I'm a little behind but I believe I can catch up to other mod loaders and give players good experience!
 Also I know that this code could be better but I'm not the greatest at c++ and that's why there is **[CONTRIBUTING.md](https://github.com/KaDerox/Axo-McLCE-ModLoader?tab=contributing-ov-file)**!